espocrm/documentation/docs/development/view.md

             // to prevent memory leakage.

             // Subscribe to model change.
+            // Subscribing with the `listenTo` method guarantees automatic unsubscribing on view removal,
-            this.listenTo(this.model, 'change', () => {
+            // so there won't be a memory leak. this.listenTo(this.model, 'change', () => {
                 // Whether a specific attribute changed.
                 if (this.model.hasChanged('someAttribute')) {